Wondering what yarn to use for what project – and what needles to use? This is your complete guide to yarn weights for beginners.

 Jumbo yarn is slightly thicker than the super bulky, and is another great and fun yarn to knit with to create projects fast.
 Especially if you want a lap blanket or a fun blanket for any time of the year!
 Also great for making pillow covers and anything else your imagination will unleash.

 Ready to try some projects with yarn?
-Now that you’re an expert in yarn weights, you’ll be able to pick your favorites to try these:
+Now that you’ve grabbed your yarn gauge chart, you’ll be able to pick your favorite yarn to try these:

 Kel